 So if you are thinking of making the jump to a new career and enrolling in our Medical Assistant School, here are 10 reasons why now is the best time to start your career as a medical assistant.

 On the one hand, that’s obvious.
-Medical Assisting is often cited as one of the fastest growing careers.
-On the other hand, many people perceive Medical Assisting as just a stepping stone toward other things, forgetting it’s a bona fide profession, a career choice in and of itself.
+Medical Assistant is often cited as one of the fastest growing careers.
+On the other hand, many people perceive Medical Assistant as just a stepping stone toward other things, forgetting it’s a bona fide profession, a career choice in and of itself.
 Many Medical Assistants remain in the field for their whole lives because they love the work.

 Employment for Medical Assistants is also expected to increase 23% from 2014-2024, faster than average for all occupations according to the United States Department of Labor, Bureau of Labor Statistics.